WeMakeAppSolution/.github/.github/pull_request_template.md

 ## Checklist before requesting for review (must complete and tick all)

-- [ ] I've reviewed my code and align with the [Code Review Guidelines](https://www.notion.so/wemakeapp-docs/Code-Review-Best-Practice-aeb7cf4fb3964ef4ad35c6a9d2fbfe2d)
-- [ ] I've added screenshots if visual changes and the design aligns with Figma
-- [ ] I've added a short video demo if it is complex or required in Linear's label
-- [ ] I've makde corresponding changes to the documentation
 - [ ] I've tested locally and in the feature preview branch
+- [ ] I've reviewed my code and align with the [Feature Branch Review Guidelines](https://wemakeapp-docs.notion.site/Feature-Branch-Review-Guidelines-aeb7cf4fb3964ef4ad35c6a9d2fbfe2d)
-- [ ] I've merged any dependent changes in downstream modules or APIs
+- [ ] I've added screenshots (any visual changes involved) or a short video demo for a user flow

 ## Additional details